nicolashery/simply-shared-notes/docs/access.md

   - The cookie is encrypted and cannot be tampered with (the only way a user can identity as another member is through the UI)
   - The cookie value contains the selected Member internal ID (among other session values)
   - The cookie expires after 3 months (90 days)
-- The Member selection page is at the URI `/identity`
+- The Member selection page is at the URI `/s/{token}/identity`
-  - All Space pages `/s/{token}/*` redirect to `/identity` if no valid Identity is found in the cookie
+  - All Space pages `/s/{token}/*` redirect to `/s/{token}/identity` if no valid Identity is found in the cookie
   - Note that a stored Identity can become invalid if a Member is deleted from the Space

+**Redirect after Identity selection**:
+- When a user visits a protected URI without a valid session (e.g., `/s/{token}/members/{memberID}`), the system stores the original URI and redirects them to the identity selection page.
+After selecting their identity, they are automatically redirected back to the original URI they tried to visit instead of the space home page.
+- The original URI is stored securely in the encrypted session cookie using the `redirect_url` key
+- The redirect URI is cleared from the session after a single use to prevent replay
+- If no valid redirect URI is stored, users are redirected to the space home page